 \subsection{Organization of the paper}

 The outline of the article is as follows.
-In Section~\ref{EC}, we study the well-posedness of weak solutions to the equation with the inflow and specular reflection conditions.
+In Section~\ref{EC}, we study the well-posedness of weak solutions to the equation with the inflow and specular reflection boundary conditions.
 Section~\ref{inflow}, \ref{diffuse}, \ref{specular} are devoted to the study of the regularity issues in the inflow, nonlocal reflection and specular reflection boundary problems, respectively.
-The well-posedness result with the nonlocal reflection condition is also derived in Section~\ref{diffuse}.
-We finally present in Appendix~\ref{counterexample} an example showing that the Hölder class is optimal near the boundary even for classical solutions.
+The well-posedness result with the nonlocal reflection boundary condition is also derived in Section~\ref{diffuse}.
+We finally present in Appendix~\ref{counterexample} an example showing that the H\"older class is optimal near the boundary even for classical solutions.

-\textbf{Acknowledgement.} The author is indebted to François Golse and Cyril Imbert for helpful discussions.
+\textbf{Acknowledgement.} The author is indebted to Fran\c{c}ois Golse, Cyril Imbert, and St\'{e}phane Mischler for helpful discussions.
 This work has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754362.